The Rainforest Jaguar in Ecuador

 The Rainforest Jaguar can be found in greater number in Ecuador than in almost any other place on earth.
 The jungle is their home, but as reported in a recent article in the Guardian UK, human intrusion is endangering the largest cat in the Americas.
 This in turn has serious implications for the balance of the whole rainforest ecosystem.

-The clash between conservation and profit in the jungle is longstanding.
+The clash between conservation and profit in the Amazon jungle is longstanding.
 The riches of Ecuador’s jungle go beyond the incredible flora and fauna above the ground, there are large oil deposits that propel the country’s economy below the soil.
 In Yasuni National Park, considered the most biodiverse place on the planet, there are an estimated 1.7 billion barrels of crude oil.
 Oil operations have brought roads, and the new access gave way to logging and agriculture.
 More than a million acres of deforestation resulted, and has shrunk dramatically causing the elusive cat to retreat to less traversed areas of the Oriente jungle.

 It seems inevitable that Ecuador's Amazon habitat will come under mounting pressure in the future.
 Ecuador is a developing country and simply cannot afford to leave the oil and minerals underground.
 An ex-president went as far as to compare Ecuador to a beggar sitting atop a pot of gold.
 The creation of Yasuni National Park does protect a 9,823 square kilometers swathe of virgin forest, but the surrounding rainforest is still open to exploitation.
 Tourism and rising environmental awareness do provide hope for the future, but the trade-off between conservation and exploitation remains a difficult balance to find.

 The World Wildlife Fund and Ecuadorian conservationists have set up camera traps that are helping with research to maintain a census of Jaguars in Ecuador.
 In Yasuni National Park there have been regular sightings of 21 different jaguars, with several migrating cats passing through as well.
-This confirms that north-east Ecuador boasts the highest rainforest jaguar density in the world!
+This confirms that northeast Ecuador boasts the highest rainforest jaguar density in the world!

 This information is being used to urge the powers that be to help conserve important areas of the rainforest where jaguars live.
-But with the advent of new oil fields and mining operations on the horizon, the struggle to preserve the current population of the cats is at a crucial stage.
+But with the advent of new oil fields and mining operations on the horizon, the struggle to preserve the current population of these big cats is at a crucial stage.

-Ecologically too the jaguar plays a very important role in maintaining the intricate balance of the rainforest ecosystem.
+Ecologically too the jaguar plays a very important role in maintaining the intricate balance of the Amazon Rainforest ecosystem.
 Take the jaguar out of the equation and the food chain below will be adversely affected, from large & small mammals to plants and insects.
-Jaguar's help to control the rainforest balance, and are often used as a measurement to the health of the whole eco-system.
-These big cats feed on anything they can catch, and commonly target small rodents.
+The jaguar helps to control the rainforest balance, and is often used as a measurement of the health of the whole ecosystem.
+These big cats feed on anything they can catch and commonly target small rodents.
 So a thinning of the jaguar population leads to an over-population of rodents, which in turn eat more insects and seeds, thus affecting the vital regeneration of the forest.
-In essence, the jaguar is a species that helps to preserve many other species below it.
+In essence, the jaguar in Ecuador is a species that helps to preserve many other species below it.
 So, jaguar habitat conservation in Ecuador is more important today than ever.

-To increase your chances the Happy Gringo Jaguar Tracks tour takes visitors deep into the rainforest, to the land of the Huaorani tribe.
+To increase your chances the Happy Gringo Ecuador Jaguar Tracks tour takes visitors deep into the rainforest, to the land of the Huaorani tribe.
 This area of forest is home to jaguars, and even if you don’t see one in person (which is rare), it is common to see signs of their passing such as paw prints and scat.
 Listen out at night and you might even hear a Jaguar roar.

 For more information about visiting the jungle of Ecuador and discovering the incredible plants, animals, and people who live there, contact a member of our team for a FREE RAINFOREST TOUR QUOTE.